cw: violence, blades, persecution, body control, body horror

 The third is turning toward her, his lunge becoming a fall as he spins with a horizontal cut.

 Her right arm darts out, hits the apex of flexing tension as she catches the blade near the hilt.
 Near enough that her fingers slow as it passes through her and she has enough time to move her torso.
 Her knuckles spark crackling wires where the fingers vanished.
-Somewhere in the context which is now blurring her Tactica.
+Somewhere in the context which is now blurring her tactica.

 The third Recycler’s scape-eyes are orbing his skull.
 That is, she thinks, how it works.
 She wonders if they even know that.
 The eyes orb first, the skull twists after.
 So augmented that somehow, in the truest way of sight, they hover over skin.

 The phantom pain of her fingers is not pain, it doesn’t hurt, not the way the Recyclers cling to.
 It’s the loss of tactile input.
-It’s the Tactica that hurts.
+It’s the tactica that hurts.
 Something related, relevant, but separate from her.

 She sees a limb flash out from a glitch.
 The Andros have been trying to slip further into the context haze.
 Get as much cloak around them as possible.
 She wonders if they’re crosswiring it somehow.